All Episodes

 But if you look at the mainstream media, this is heresy to say these kinds of things to my brethren in the mainstream media.

-Bill Salmon Lewis uh from the Washington Examiner.
+Bill Salmon-Lewis from the Washington Examiner.

-Come with me, six, seven years in the future.
+Come with me six, seven years in the future.

 America will not have been attacked again.

-But generally speaking, the markets will do great, the unemployment will do great, inflation will do just simply great by any measure, not just post-9 eleven.
+Inflation will do just simply great by any measure, not just post-9-11.

 And oh, by the way, you'll get two fantastic strict constructionist justices.

-What they would expect upon emerging is the big push for the constitutional amendment to allow a third Bush term.
+I would expect anyone making that trip with me, what they would expect upon emerging, is the big push for the constitutional amendment to allow a third Bush term.

-Yeah, and and yet it's universally accepted today that when the Democrats talk about, well, it's a third Bush term, that that's a bad thing, that it's been a failed presidency.
+Yeah, and yet it's universally accepted today that when the Democrats talk about, well, it's a third Bush term, that that's a bad thing, that it's been a failed presidency.

 And you hit on one of the accomplishments that I meant to, which is one of the biggest, and that is the fact that everyone expected us to get hit again quickly.